drTakuOmics/Py_smap_v2.1/README.md

 Dockerfile: used to rebuild a containerized environment on Ubuntu 22.04 systems allowing executables in the package to be invoked from a bash shell

-smap_run.sh: bash script to start a global search that invokes the compiled executable.
-Syntax to run is ./smap_run.sh [your_parfile.par]
+smap_run.sh: bash script to start a global search using the Python implementation.
+Syntax to run is `./smap_run.sh <your_parfile.par>`

+run_smappoi.sh: wrapper script that reads the requested function from a parameter file and runs the corresponding Python module

 sample_search.par: sample parameter file

-smappoi_search_global: executable used during the global search

 image/061518_F_0012_[cropped or full].mrc: sample images to search, excerpted from mouse embryonic fibroblast cells imaged close to focus (~300 nm).